070 Shake

-Danielle Balbuena, known professionally as 070 Shake (pronounced "oh seven oh shake"), is an American rapper and singer.
-She is best known for her guest appearance on English singer Raye's 2022 single "Escapism", which peaked at number 22 on the Billboard Hot 100, peaked atop the UK Singles Chart, and won Song of the Year at the 2024 Brit Awards.
+Danielle Balbuena, known professionally as 070 Shake (pronounced "oh seven oh shake"), is an American rapper, singer, songwriter, and actress.
+She is best known for her guest appearance on American rapper Kanye West's 2018 track "Ghost Town", which peaked at number 16 on the Billboard Hot 100 and was certified double platinum.

 In 2016, she signed with rapper Kanye West's record label GOOD Music, an imprint of Def Jam Recordings.
 Her debut extended play (EP), Glitter (2018), preceded further attention in June of that year for her guest appearances on West's songs "Ghost Town" and "Violent Crimes"—both of which peaked within the top 40 of the Billboard Hot 100 and appear on West's eighth album, Ye.
 During that same month, Balbuena guest performed on labelmate Pusha T's album Daytona and New York rapper Nas' album Nasir.
 Her debut studio album, Modus Vivendi (2020), and its follow-up, You Can't Kill Me (2022), were both positively received by music critics despite failing to chart.

 Aside from her solo career, Balbuena is also a member of the New Jersey–based musical collective 070, from which she adapted her stage name.
 The group has released one mixtape, The 070 Project: Chapter 1 (2016).